igvteam/igv-notebook/README.md

 * [ipyigv](https://github.com/QuantStack/ipyigv)

-The main differences between igv-notebook and these projects are: (1) igv-notebook is a python package, while the projects listed abover are Jupyter extensions, (2) igv-notebook works with Google Colab, and (3) igv-notebook supports loading data files from any location on the local file system when used with Jupyter Notebook.
+The main differences between igv-notebook and these projects are: (1) igv-notebook is a python package, while the projects listed above are Jupyter extensions, (2) igv-notebook works with Google Colab, and (3) igv-notebook supports loading data files from any location on the local file system when used with Jupyter Notebook.